navroz-lamba/medical-Cannabis-Recommender-System-REST-API/README.md

 •	I was also responsible for making a REST API and deploying the application on Heroku to feed data to our front-end team

-## Check out the deployed REST API :
+## Check out the deployed REST API:

 https://medical-cannabis.herokuapp.com/